griffithlab/rnabio.org/_posts/0008-04-01-DE_analysis.md

 ***

 In this section we will use the previously generated Seurat object that has gone through the various preprocessing steps, clustering, and celltyping, and use it for gene expression and differential expression analyses.
-Since we know that the tumor cells should be epithelial cells, we can begin by trying to identify epithelial cells in our data using expression of Epcam as a marker.
-We can then compare this against the celltype annotations determined by us in the previous section.
-Subsequently, we will carry out a differential expression analysis within the Epcam positive population(s).
+Since we know that the tumor cells should be epithelial cells, we will begin by trying to identify epithelial cells in our data using expression of Epcam as a marker.
+Subsequently, we will carry out a differential expression analysis within the Epcam-positive population(s).

 ***